Dartmouth-Data-Analytics-Core/RNA-seq-Differential-Expression-workshop-June-2021/Day-3/01-differential-expression-analysis.md

 	title="" width="80%" height="80%" />
 </p>

-As is obvious from the histogram, most genes with very low count values, with relatively few demonstrating higher expression levels.
+As is obvious from the histogram, most genes have very low count values, with relatively few demonstrating higher expression levels.
 This plot highlights the extremely large dynamic range of RNA-seq data.

 Importantly, the data is obviously **not** normally distributed, therefore any statistical model based on the normal distribution (e.g. t-test) is not appropriate for DE testing.
 By looking again at the matrix of raw counts, it is clear that RNA-seq is integer count data, therefore we should use a statistical model for count-based data.